Skip to content

 Elysia use a single context and returns the response directly

-Hono port allocation is depends on runtime, and adapter while Elysia use a single listen method to start the server.
+Hono port allocation depends on runtime, and adapter while Elysia use a single listen method to start the server.

 Handler